aaron-grau/curic/react/projects/todos/README.md

 app yesterday.
 In addition, this project will use a Rails backend so that every change made on the frontend will persist!

-## Phase 0: Rails backend
+## Phase 0: Rails API

-In this phase you will create a Rails app that stores `Todo`s and serves JSON in response to HTTP requests.
+In this phase you will create a Rails API that stores `Todo`s in a database and serves JSON in response to HTTP requests.

+Unlike Rails apps that we have built before, our Rails API will have controllers and models but not views.
+Instead of being a full-stack app, its purpose will be to interface between our React/Redux front-end and Postgres database.
+Its endpoints will be the Controller#Actions.
+Our app will render views via React components that parse JSON served up from the database.
+User interactions with React components will dispatch actions to our Redux store that either fire ajax requests or render the newest application state.

 + Create a new rails project using `--database=postgresql` and `--skip-turbolinks`
   + Update your Gemfile with `better_errors`, `binding_of_caller`, `pry-rails`, and `annotate`